-Geographic Source Indicators in and as Branding Culture
+Cultural Branding, Geographic Source Indicators and Commodification

 Geographic Indications (GIs) are a form of trademark protection afforded to products that are historically the product of a particular place and production process by restricting use of the name to products that actually come from the place in question; “Champagne” can only come from that region of France, for example.
 GIs are often proposed as a way to protect indigenous cultural products from Western appropriation: a global GI regime would ensure that “Mysore” silk sarees were produced in India, and thus ensure that the traditional producers of these goods would be the beneficiaries of purchases of them.
 Such a strategy would return both economic value and cultural recognition to the producers of these goods.